 If you are not hearing from your loved one, you may contact the family therapist; however, please note that if the patient does not wish for information to be released, we cannot go against their wishes.

-Greenhouse does not set a visitation schedule for family and friends.
-Visits need to be coordinated through your loved one’s primary therapist.
-We do not allow spontaneous visits/drop-ins.
+While on-site visits are on hold indefinitely, our general policy has been that we do not set a visitation schedule for family and friends.
+At the point that in-person visits are permitted, they will need to be coordinated through your loved one’s primary therapist.
+We do not allow spontaneous visits/drop-ins.*

 Finding a Hotel